Amenhotep19/real-time-lab/README.md

 section to try and pinpoint excessive latency sources within the kernel.

-The command launches 5 thread at a priority of 80 and sets the interval of threat to 10,000.
+The command launches 5 thread at a priority of 80 and sets the interval of the threads to 10,000.
 ```console
 ./cyclictest -t 5 -p 80 -n -i 10000
 ```